ryanongwx/tp/docs/UserGuide.md

    - `list` : Lists all contacts.

-   - `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a contact named `John Doe` to the MedBook.
+   - `addpatient n/John Doe e/johndoe@gmail.com p/12345678 g/M a/26 bt/AB+ al/Penicillin` : Adds a new patient named John Doe with basic information about the patient

    - `delete 3` : Deletes the 3rd contact shown in the current list.